 Born and raised in North Carolina, I moved to Charlottesville to pursue a PhD in English Literature at the University of Virginia.
-Through a winding and circuitous journey, I attained a PhD and a passion for helping people through emotional pain--and found myself earning a Master in Social Work at Virginia Commonwealth University and going on to become a licensed clinical social worker.
+Through a winding and circuitous journey, I attained a PhD and a passion for helping people through emotional pain—and found myself earning a Master in Social Work at Virginia Commonwealth University and going on to become a licensed clinical social worker.
 I was excited to open my outpatient private practice in 2020.

 Psychotherapy has helped me immensely in my own personal healing work.
-I am honored to be able to hold space for trauma survivors and others who are suffering to reduce their distress, promote self-acceptance, and support them in integrating the remarkable gifts of perspective and empathy that can be wrought by devastating life experiences.
+I am honored to be able to hold space for trauma survivors and others who are suffering to reduce their distress, promote self-acceptance, and support them in integrating the remarkable gifts of perspective, empathy, and growth that can be wrought by devastating life experiences.

-As a person who identifies as both queer and neurodivergent, I am passionate about holding space for clients as they learn to accept and cherish their whole selves.
-I focus on working with you to uncover and build on your remarkable strengths--not "fixing" you, as you are not broken!
+As a person who identifies as both queer and neurodivergent, I am passionate about supporting clients as they learn to accept and cherish their whole selves.
+I focus on working with you to uncover and build upon your remarkable strengths—not "fixing" you, because you are not broken!

-Charlottesville has been my home for 17 years, and I am enthusiastic to serve our community from a social justice-oriented, strengths-based perspective that is attentive to your unique needs and goals.
+I've been fortunate to call Charlottesville home for 19 years, and I seek to serve our community from a social justice-oriented, strengths-based perspective that is attentive to every client's unique needs and goals.

 Hot yoga has been an important part of my self-care since 2010.

 I enjoy podcasts and/or audiobooks, and cooking (usually at the same time).